bhavyakakwani/TIC-TAC-TOE/README.md

 # Data Files Used

 1) project.txt: Contains the details of all the members.
-2) temp.txt: Used to store data from the main file (“project.txt”) for temporary basis many times throughout the project.
+2) temp.txt: Used to store data from project.txt for temporary basis many times throughout the project.